Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mỹ-Anh và Houthi lại 'khai hỏa' trận 'ăn miếng trả miếng' mới

-The Houthi forces in Yemen announced that they had carried out an attack on the US ship OCEAN JAZZ in the Gulf of Aden, using sea-to-sea missiles, reported THX .
+The Houthi forces in Yemen announced that they had carried out an attack on the US ship OCEAN JAZZ in the Gulf of Aden, using sea-to-sea missiles, THX reported.

-In addition, the statement also said that the Houthi forces reaffirmed that they will continue to "impose a blockade on Israeli-linked ships, preventing them from passing through the Red Sea and the Arabian Sea until a ceasefire is reached in Gaza and the siege of the area is lifted."
+In addition, the statement also said that the Houthi forces reaffirmed that they will continue to "impose a blockade on Israeli-related ships, preventing them from passing through the Red Sea and the Arabian Sea until a ceasefire is reached in Gaza and the siege of the area is lifted."

-Meanwhile, on January 23, AFP reported that the US and UK issued a joint statement saying they had carried out attacks on "eight Houthi facilities in Yemen" in response to the group's continued missile attacks on international commercial shipping and naval vessels passing through the Red Sea.
+Meanwhile, on January 23, AFP reported that the US and UK issued a joint statement saying they had carried out attacks on "eight Houthi facilities in Yemen" in response to the group's continued missile attacks on international commercial shipping vessels and naval vessels passing through the Red Sea.

 The Houthis, who control the most populous areas of Yemen, say their attacks are in solidarity with Palestinians under Israeli attack in Gaza.